Gallup Area Rock Climbing

 If you just happened to bring a mountain bike, there is really great mountain biking in the forest as well.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Gallup Area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Gallup Area: